 Finally, they can serve as change management consultants if they possess that skillset.
 These experts can help you communicate with employees during the selection process, so they understand the reasoning behind the coming changes.

 Public sector agencies are working with a unique set of challenges as they approach the ERP selection process.
 Yet, they’re poised to benefit if they can find a solution that meets their needs.

 Ultimately, you can’t achieve government ERP success without a roadmap in place from the very beginning.
 From process mapping to strategic alignment, there are several important milestones to meet in these early stages.

-Our team of ERP consultants can help you evaluate vendors and sift through the different types of ERP systems to find technology that enables you to more effectively serve citizens.
-Contact us below to schedule a free consultation or download our 2022 Top 10 Government ERP Systems Report.
+Our team of ERP consultants can help you evaluate vendors to find technology that enables you to more effectively serve citizens.
+Contact us below to schedule a free consultation or download our 2023 Top 10 Government ERP Systems Report.